-$N_2O$ emissions from incineration of industrial waste have been calculated using the IPCC Tier 1 methodology proposed by 2006 IPCC Guidelines, by multiplying the total incinerated waste with default emission factor.
+N_2O emissions from incineration of IW have been calculated using the IPCC Tier 1 methodology proposed by 2006 IPCC Guidelines, by multiplying the total incinerated waste with default emission factor.
+Default value of 100 g N_2O/t waste of IW, all types of incineration, proposed by 2006 IPCC Guidelines, Volume 5, Chapter 5.4, Table 5.6, has been used.

 2006 IPCC Guidelines, Volume 5, not define default emission factor for CH4 emission from incineration of clinical waste.
-In 2006 IPCC Guidelines, under Section 5.4.2 is explained that for continuous incineration of MSW and industrial waste it is good practice to apply the CH4 emission factors provided in Volume 2, Chapter 2, Stationary combustion.
+In 2006 IPCC Guidelines, under Section 5.4.2 is explained that for continuous incineration of MSW and IW it is good practice to apply the CH4 emission factors provided in Volume 2, Chapter 2, Stationary combustion.
 For the other type of incineration (semi-continuous and batch, which is the case in Croatia) only default CH4 emission factors for incineration of MSW is presented (Table 5.3, Page 5.20).
 Because MSW and clinical waste have different contents, it is assumed that CH4 emission factors for MSW and clinical waste are different.
 In addition, under Section 5.4.1, page 5.11 in 2006 IPCC Guidelines is explained that methane can also be generated in the waste bunker of incinerators if there are low oxygen levels and subsequent anaerobic processes in the waste bunker.
 This is only the case where wastes are wet, stored for long periods and not well agitated (which is the case of Croatia).
 Where the storage area gases are fed into the air supply of the incineration chamber, they will be incinerated and emissions will be reduced to insignificant levels.
-Regarding to this, CH4 emission for incineration of clinical waste for the entire period 1990 - 2018 is defined as NA.
+Regarding to this, CH4 emission for incineration of clinical waste for the entire period 1990 - 2019 is defined as NA.

-2006 IPCC Guidelines, Volume 5, not define default emission factor for $N_2O$ emission from incineration of clinical waste.
+2006 IPCC Guidelines, Volume 5, not define default emission factor for N_2O emission from incineration of clinical waste.
 In 2006 IPCC Guidelines, under Section 5.4.3 is explained that nitrous oxide emissions from waste incineration are determined by a function of the type of technology and combustion conditions, the technology applied for emission reduction as well as the contents of the waste stream.
-Only default $N_2O$ emission factors for incineration of MSW, industrial waste, sludge and sewage sludge is presented (Table 5.6, Page 5.22).
-Regarding to this, $N_2O$ emission for incineration of clinical waste for the entire period 1990 - 2018 is defined as NA.
+Only default N_2O emission factors for incineration of MSW, IW, sludge and sewage sludge is presented (Table 5.6, Page 5.22).
+Regarding to this, N_2O emission for incineration of clinical waste for the entire period 1990 - 2019 is defined as NA.